 The Receiver does the optical-to-electrical conversion and also transmits the data to the Camera.
-The indicator lights show (from top to bottom) Power, Fiber Connection with the Transmitter, SDI Signal presence, and Data Activity (top to bottom).
+The indicator lights show Power and Fiber Error (no optical connection with the Transmitter is detected).
 Power is via a standard 4-pin XLR.
 The data goes in on the female 3-pin XLR and loops to other Receivers using the male 3-pin XLR.